mankaache/Simple-react-blog/README.md

 This project uses react hooks `useEffect` and `useState` In this project  local json server was setup for a local API.
+In this project i also created  custom hook `useFetch`

 ## Available Scripts